lightning/bolts/02-peer-protocol.md

 #### Rationale

-A node which doesn't time out HTLCs it risks channel failure (see "Risks With HTLC Timeouts").
+A node which doesn't time out HTLCs risks channel failure (see "Risks With HTLC Timeouts").